linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 https://aws.amazon.com/sns/faqs/

-The notification message sent by Amazon SNS for deliveries over HTTP, HTTPS, Email-JSON and SQS transport protocols will consist of a simple JSON object, which will include the following information:
+"The notification message sent by Amazon SNS for deliveries over HTTP, HTTPS, Email-JSON and SQS transport protocols will consist of a simple JSON object, which will include the following information:

 - MessageId: A Universally Unique Identifier, unique for each notification published.
 - Timestamp: The time (in GMT) at which the notification was published.